AnkitNigam1985/stratascratch.github.io/SQL Lectures/where-is-that-row.md

 The '%' wild card is used much more so we will focus on it.
 Here is an illustrative example: "Find all people named John".

 We first need to reformulate this question as: "Find all people whose `name` column contains the word 'John'".
+The probably with just writing the query as `name = 'John'` is that we might miss results where there is text before or after John.
+For example, your data might have results like `John Doe` or `D. John`.
+So how do we comb through the data and find any instance where a value has the word John?

-Next we need to define our matching pattern which will be '%John%'.
-This means whatever before John and whatever after John we only care that Jhon must exist there somewhere.
+We can use the wildcards -- `'%John%'`.
+This means whatever text comes before John and whatever text comes after John we only care that the word John exists in there somewhere.
 When combining all of this we get the following query:

 ```sql
 SELECT